 - Grade 12 Sociology

-The Department is also taking a lead role in preparations for the Remembrance Month and the Remembrance Day Assembly.
-We working in conjunction with all majors to put on our 5th annual Because I am a Girl show entitled “Our Feminism: A United Resistance.”
-We are also preparing for the Black History Month events in February 2017.
+The Department also takes a lead role in preparations for the Remembrance Month and the Remembrance Day Assembly.
+We worked in conjunction with all majors to put on our fifth annual Because I am a Girl show entitled “Our Feminism: A United Resistance.”
+We also prepare for the Black History Month events in February.